kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

-Note that we entered a colormap (case sensitive names!) and a value for the clip below which all image pixels get the same color.
+Note that we entered a colormap (case sensitive names!) and a value for the lower clip value (below which all image pixels get the same color).
 The clip for the maximum is not entered so the default will be taken which is the maximum intensity in your image.